Dylan Hunter — A Modern Zorro

 Quite a few thriller writers set their stories in the midst of some hot contemporary controversy.
 But in my stories, controversial ideas are not only the settings for the stories; they are the themes of these stories, woven inextricably into the entire fabric of plot and character.
 The characters’ basic ideas, values, and worldviews generate the plot conflicts.

-Dylan Hunter stories are thrillers for thinking people.
+Dylan Hunter stories are thrillers for thinkers.
 Yes, above all, they are meant to entertain, as all good thrillers must.
 And I think most readers appreciate them simply on that level.
 But I hope these tales also stimulate thought, for those readers who seek and appreciate something more.

 All of this explains why I refer to Dylan Hunter as the new face of justice.